 A lower rate not only saves money on interest charges, it also means a lower monthly payment which puts less stress on your budget.

 The Credit Builder program is an incredibly easy and low-cost way to start boosting your score without taking on any debt.
 For $10 a month, KOHO will open a line of credit in your name and report the payment to the credit bureaus each month.
+Credit Building costs $7 if you subscribe to the Extra plan and $5 with Everything.

 Don’t worry, they don’t advance the funds to you so you don’t have to worry about resisting the urge to splurge.
 It also means you don’t have to pay any interest or submit to a credit check.
-As long as there is $10 in your spending account each month, KOHO takes care of the rest.
+As long as there is $5 to $10 in your spending account each month, KOHO takes care of the rest.

 On average, KOHO customers who subscribed to the Credit Building program saw their credit score increase by 20 points within six months.
 And, just as important, the Credit Building program is significantly cheaper than a credit building loan or credit card from an alternative lender.